nileshsalunke09/30-Linux-System-Monitoring-Tools-Every-SysAdmin-Should-Know/README.md

-# 30-Linux-System-Monitoring-Tools-Every-SysAdmin-Should-Know
+# **30-Linux-System-Monitoring-Tools-Every-SysAdmin-Should-Know**
-Tech Blog
+Nilesh Salunke.

-# 1. top – Process activity monitoring command.
+# **1. top – Process activity monitoring command.**
 The top command displays Linux processes.
 It provides a dynamic real-time view of a running system i.e. actual process activity.
 By default, it displays the most CPU-intensive tasks running on the server and updates the list every five seconds.
 # #top

 Commonly Used Hot Keys With top Linux monitoring tools Here is a list of useful hotkeys:
-|Hot Key|  Usage

 - t : Displays summary information off and on.
 - m : Displays memory information off and on.
 - A : Sorts the display by top consumers of various system resources.
 Useful for quick identification of performance-hungry tasks on a system.

 - f : Enters an interactive configuration screen for the top.
 Helpful for setting up top for a specific task.

 - o : Enables you to interactively select the ordering within the top.
 - r : Issues renice command.
 - k : Issues kill command.
 - z : Turn on or off-color/mono

-# 2. htop is similar to the top command but allows you to scroll vertically and horizontally and much more.
+# **2. htop is similar to the top command but allows you to scroll vertically and horizontally and much more.**
 htop is similar to the top command but allows you to scroll vertically and horizontally and much more.

 # #htop

-# 3. mpstat
+# **3. mpstat**
 If you are using SMP (Multiple CPU) systems, use the mpstat command to display the utilization of each CPU individually.
 It reports processors related statistics.

 # #mpstat

-# 4. sar
+# **4. sar**
 You can display today’s CPU activity, with the help of the sar command.

 # #sar